Mamun104/newman-reporter-allure-using-jsonserver-and-postman/README.md

-# Newman Reporter Allure Using Jsonserver And Postman For macOS
+# Newman Reporter Allure Using Json-Server And Postman For macOS

 ## Technology and Tool Used